Portland Senior Photographer

 Portland Senior Photos and Portraits

-I want my portraits to feel vibrant, raw, real, bold, honest, moody, earthy, and eccentric.
+My portraits feel vibrant, raw, real, bold, honest, moody, genuine and artistic.

 Posing and Direction